 A strong, tight core can help you balance.
 It also improves helps absorb your running impact, taking a load off your joints.
 A stable core can also cut down on movement in your pelvis.
 Something the American Journal of Sports Medicine, links to higher running injury risk.
 Want to lock in your core?
 While you run, imagine pulling your belly button towards your spine.

 5. Don't bounce

 The more you bounce, the more you leave the ground.
 And that means you'll fall harder, putting more pressure on your feet and knees.
 Try to push your feet forward instead of up to avoid this pain.
 And try to step lightly when you land.
 Slapping feet could be a sign of trouble.
 A 2015 study in the British Journal of Sports Medicine, linked injuries to how hard your feet land.

-Being too hurt to run stinks: plain and simple.
-Here’s the good news, however: there are targeted nutrients that can help you recover at a quicker pace from your specific type of injury!
+Focused on your form, but too hurt to run?
+That stinks: plain and simple.
+But here’s the good news.
+Certain nutrients can help you recover at a quicker pace.
 Don’t believe me?
 Read on for some great info courtesy of Runner’s World magazine:

 Injury: Stress fracture

 Stress fractures are an overuse injury.
 They're often caused by running long distances or increasing your mileage.
 Your lower leg bones have the highest risk.
 That's because your small, tired muscles transfer stress to your bone.